-It can be used as a cordial of course but also in cocktails, to sweeten frosting or yogurt and even make sorbet.
+This summery drink is super-simple, super-delicious, beautifully fragrant, and hugely satisfying to make.
+It can be used as a cordial, of course, but is also ideal for adding to cocktails, sweetening frosting or yogurt, and even making sorbet.

-½-1 vanilla pod split in half
+½-1 vanilla pod, split in half

-Approx. 30 heads of Elderflower.
+Around 30 heads of elderflower

 Are you feeling passionate about plant-based food?
 Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox.